Humboldtichthys

-Humboldtichthys is an extinct genus of Glass Knifefish from the Miocene Yecua Formation of Bolivia.
+Humboldtichthys is an extinct genus of glass knifefishes from the Miocene Yecua Formation of Bolivia.
 A single species is currently recognized: Humboldtichthys kirschbaumi.

 History and naming

 The earliest remains of gymnotiform electric fish were discovered in the Bolivian Yecua Formation 95 km west-northwest of Santa Cruz by petroleum geologists and easily recognized to belong to a gymnotiform fish based on several characteristic anatomical features.
 From material collected, Gayet & Meunier described Ellisella kirschbaumi in 1991, unaware that the genus name was already occupied by a genus of soft coral (Ellisella).
 The holotype specimen, RL 1596-4, represents an incomplete fragment of the animal, preserving the posterior margin of the skull and anterior elements of the body.
 An additional six fossils were also referred to the genus by Gayet & Meunier.
 As the name was already occupied however, the animal was given the genus name Humboldtichthys in the place of Ellisella in 2000 and the referred specimens were re-examined by Albert & Fink (2007).
 In their examination they compared the holotype specimen with all 6 referred specimen and 3 further gymnotiform fossils from the Yeccua Formation.
 They concluded that the collected material represents more than one species, with most specimens potentially representing members of extant genera.

 Humboldtichthys translates to "Humboldt's fish.
 Originally the name Ellisella kirschbaumi was meant to honor both American physiologist Max Mapes Ellis and German ichthyologist Frank Kirschbaum, who pioneered the research of gymnotiform growth and regeneration.